 - 1/4–1/3 cup coconut aminos, GF tamari, or soy sauce

-- Lettuce leaves (romaine hearts or iceberg lettuce work well)
+- Lettuce leaves (butter lettuce, romaine hearts, or iceberg lettuce work well)

 - Prepare the filling by heating the oil in a medium sauté pan over medium heat.
-Add chicken and cook until lightly browned and cooked all the way through.
+Add chicken and cook until fully cooked all the way through, about 6-8 minutes.

-- Add mushrooms, water chestnuts, green onions, ginger, and garlic.
-Cook until fragrant and cooked through.
-Add 4 Tbsp coconut aminos or tamari and stir to coat chicken mixture.
+- Add ginger, garlic, and 4 Tbsp coconut aminos (or tamari or soy sauce) and cook 1 minute longer, stirring to coat chicken mixture.

 - Add additional sauce as desired (remember you don’t want it too wet, or it will make eating your lettuce wraps a very messy, soggy experience).

 - Scoop mixture onto lettuce leaves.
 Top with cilantro, if desired, and your favorite dipping sauce.